-The requirements for importing in compliance with the KP are as follows:
+The requirements for importing in compliance with the KPC are as follows:

 - All imports and exports of rough diamonds must be accompanied by a Kimberley Process Certificate (KPC).
 The original KPC must be with the actual merchandise; copies will not suffice.